jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

    You should see:

-   - The Caddy “front door”.
+   - The Caddy "front door".
    - Then the auth prompt you configured.
    - Then the chat UI / dashboard.